samsung-cnct/kraken-lib/README.md

 ## Changing configuration

-Some changes to the cluster configuration can be made by first making appropriate changes in the config file, and then running the K2 update command as described below. *Please be aware of which changes can be safely made to your cluster.*
+Some changes to the cluster configuration can be made by first making appropriate changes in the config file, and then running the kraken-lib update command as described below. *Please be aware of which changes can be safely made to your cluster.*

-### Things that should not be changed with K2 update
+### Things that should not be changed with kraken-lib update

 - cluster name
 ```